TDECU Stadium: Board of Regents approval

-University of Houston System's Board of Regents approved an $85 million funding package on August 15, 2012 to finance the first phase of stadium construction.
+University of Houston System's Board of Regents approved an $85 million funding package on August 15, 2012, to finance the first phase of stadium construction.
 At that time, the university's athletics department noted that they were on-schedule to gather the rest of the funds as necessary for the construction schedule, and the board of regents later approved the final $20 million financing package for the stadium at its May 14, 2013 meeting.
 At their August 15, 2013 meeting, the UH System Board of Regents approved Phase III funding for the football stadium in the amount of $15 million, bringing the total cost of the stadium back to $120 million.

 Naming Rights

-Reports surfaced on July 7, 2014 that Texas Dow Employees Credit Union (TDECU) had purchased the naming rights to the stadium.
+Reports surfaced on July 7, 2014, that Texas Dow Employees Credit Union (TDECU) had purchased the naming rights to the stadium.
 TDECU is the largest credit union in the Houston area.
 On July 8, 2014, the University of Houston held a joint press conference with TDECU to formally announce the partnership.
 TDECU agreed to pay the school $15 million over 10 years for the venue to be called "TDECU Stadium."
 In addition to naming rights, TDECU enjoys a 50-yard line suite, and their members and employees receive ticket discounts.
 Further, TDECU opened a branch office in the University Center on campus.
 The parties have an option to extend the agreement for five additional years at $7.5 million.

+On September 17, 2024, TDECU announced a merger with Space City Credit Union accompanying a rebrand of its company name as "Space City Financial".
+Following the announcement, via social media posts, the company also acknowledged that the stadium would be renamed to "Space City Financial Stadium".
+The name change is expected to occur for the 2025 season.